CarrieEBeaton/How_Session_Dotnet_Core_Web_Api/Session_1_Md/Configuration_services_Key_Vault.md

 Deploy the sample app to Azure App Service.

 An app deployed to Azure App Service is automatically registered with Azure AD when the service is created.
 Obtain the Object ID from the deployment for use in the following command.
-The Object ID is shown in the Azure portal on the Identity panel of the App Service.
+The Object ID is shown in the Azure portal on the **Identity** panel of the App Service.

 Using Azure CLI and the app's Object ID, provide the app with list and get permissions to access the key vault:

 azure-cli | Copy
 ------|----
-    az keyvault set-policy --name {KEY VAULT NAME} --object-id {OBJECT ID} --secret-permissions get list Restart the app using Azure CLI, PowerShell, or the Azure portal.
+    az keyvault set-policy --name {KEY VAULT NAME} --object-id {OBJECT ID} --secret-permissions get list **Restart the app using Azure CLI**, PowerShell, or the Azure portal.

 The sample app: